ray-x/mkdn.nvim/README.md

 ## Cridit

-There are good resurces and setups for markdown note taking, here are some of them
+There are good resources and setups for markdown note taking, here are some of them

 - [A Vim Note-Taking System &middot; caerul](https://caerul.net/post/a-vim-notetaking-system/)
 - [Custom Note Tagging System with Ctags and Vim](https://www.edwinwenink.xyz/posts/43-notes_tagging/)